Alonso-del-Arte/tom-tic-tac-toe/README.md

 ## What I Learned

-This project has been really beneficial because it is the first time I have experiemented with implementing a simple AI in a program.
+This project has been really beneficial because it is the first time I have experimented with implementing a simple AI in a program.
 Since the logic behind Tic-Tac-Toe only allows for a limited number of possibilities, it proved to be a good exercise in developing methods that would counter each of the user's moves.
 Additionally, within this program I strived to create small methods broken up